tachiyomiorg/website/src/help/faq/README.md

 :::

 #### How do I ignore chapters from certain scanlator groups?
-Every now and then you find a manga that is translated by more than one group; because of this, you get multiple releases for each chapter in the manga.
+Every now and then you find a manga that is translated by more than one group.
+Because of this, you get multiple releases for each chapter in the manga.
 The easiest way to fix this is to change sorting to **Total chapters**.
 You won't see any changes but, when you start reading you'll automatically skip the duplicate releases.

 ::: guide
 Change library sorting by going to <Navigation item="library"/> → <Navigation item="filter"/> → **Sort** section then in this case selecting **Total chapters**.